 In 1895, the year after the United States Golf Association was formed, it’s said that there were 76 golf clubs in the United States, a total that would increase ten-fold within the following three years.
 Looking at today’s figures, an R&A report entitled “Golf around the world 2019” believes there are now 14,640 golf facilities nationwide, a figure that represents approximately 45% of the total number throughout the world.

 We currently showcase more than 1,650 American layouts in our various charts, with just under half of the courses in our US Top 100 rankings (as detailed lower down this page) also appearing in our World Top 100 standings.
 We maintain comprehensive Best in State charts for every state, headed by Florida, where we first introduced a Top 100 table for the Sunshine State in 2013.
 We've since introduced Best In State Top 100 ranking lists for both California and Texas.

-We also promote a (minimum) Top 50 table for ten golfing states, with South Carolina currently boasting a Top 75.
-Of the remaining thirty-seven states, twenty-one list (at least) a Top 20 chart (Colorado, Georgia, Minnesota and Virginia actually have Top 40s) and another twelve states feature a (minimum) Top 15 listing.
-Alaska, the nation's largest state with the smallest population, is the only one to maintain a Top 5 chart.
+We also promote a (minimum) Top 50 table for thirteen golfing states, with South Carolina currently boasting a Top 80.
+Of the remaining thirty-four states, twenty list (at least) a Top 20 chart and another ten states feature a (minimum) Top 15 listing.
+Alaska, the nation's largest state with the smallest population, is the only one where we maintain a Top 5 chart.